 We have information available on apprenticeships on the Southwark Works Website including information on where to find apprenticeship opportunities and how to apply to them.

-If we can't offer what you're looking for, there are a variety of other apprenticeships available with local businesses.
 The Southwark Apprenticeship Standard sets the standard for quality local apprentices.
 It's based on our over ten years experience running the apprenticeship scheme and sets four key areas that we know are at the heart of any successful apprenticeship:

-secure employment (contract of at least 12 months)
+• secure employment (contract of at least 12 months)

-fair pay (with payment of the London Living Wage as the gold standard)quality training provision
+• fair pay (with payment of the London Living Wage as the gold standard)quality training provision

-mentoring and support
+• mentoring and support

 Standard employers come in most sectors and sizes, offering something for everywhere wanting to earn while they learn.
 We're signing up new employers all the time, and post new vacancies most months, so keep checking this list to find out about the latest opportunities